 (ii) a direct succession of three or more exams is avoided (where such a continuum includes afternoon to next morning);

 (iii) a direct succession of three-hour papers is avoided;

-(iv) exams during a Sabbath or a holy day are avoided where possible for candidates who have given notice to the Exams Team of their religious commitments on those dates;
+(iv) exams during a Sabbath or a holy day are avoided where possible for candidates who have given notice to the Exams & Progress team of their religious commitments on those dates;

 (v) for health or access reasons, exams are held in a designated room for candidates who have been approved as requiring attendance in such a room for exam purposes.

-Where any of the above is not arranged in a timetable, the Exams Team should be contacted immediately.
+Where any of the above is not arranged in a timetable, the Exams & Progress team should be contacted immediately.
 Every effort will be made to schedule exams as indicated above, but the University reserves the right to hold exams as per a best fit timetable if no alternatives can be arranged.

 A draft timetable is published before semester 1 and Semester 2 exams and indicates proposed dates and times of exams for examined modules.

-It is important that both schools and students check the draft timetable and inform the Exams Team of any issues and concerns prior to the final version of the timetable being published for the forthcoming exam period.
+It is important that both schools and students check the draft timetable and inform the Exams & Progress team of any issues and concerns prior to the final version of the timetable being published for the forthcoming exam period.